Wednesday

 Summary

-In response, the Parliamentary Under-Secretary of State for Education, Janet Daby, acknowledged the valuable contributions of the higher education institutions in Staffordshire, including the University of Staffordshire and Keele University.
-She highlighted the government's commitment to ensuring a sustainable funding model for the sector and supporting initiatives that address barriers to opportunity and drive growth.
+In response, the Parliamentary Under-Secretary of State for Education, Janet Daby, commended Jogee for securing the debate and acknowledged the valuable contributions from other Staffordshire MPs.
+Daby highlighted the government's commitment to ensuring a sustainable funding model for the higher education sector, which supports high-value provision and meets the skill needs of the country.